rcl-ssl/docs/httpautorenew/iis.md

 - certificateName - this is the name of the certificate in the RCL SSL Portal to be installed in the IIS website
 - validationPath - the root path to the folder where your website is hosted.
 This is where the validation tokens will be saved for the HTTP challenge

+> The website must be actively served by the web server from the ``validationPath`` and the site must be publicly accessible on the web in a web browser.
+If these conditions are not met, the SSL/TLS certificate update will fail for the HTTP challenge.

 ![install](../images/certbot/iis.PNG)

 The image above illustrates a site hosted in IIS named 'Home' with multiple bindings.
 The site is bound to a naked apex domain, 'shopeneur.com', and a sub-domain 'www.shopeneur.com'.
 The website can be accessed publicly on the web with either of these domains.
 The site uses the same multi-domain [SAN](../portal/azure-dns-san.md) certificate named : 'shopeneur.com,www.shopeneur.com' to provide SSL/TLS for both the domains.